Baking and Pastry Arts (BAK)

 Recommended preparation: BAK 180.

-Learn the principles and techniques of plated, banquet, buffet, and table-side desserts.
-Explore history, decor, purchasing, costing, flavor, presentation, and design sweet and savory desserts.
-Review high-volume production, portion control, and waste management.
+Learn to be a restaurant pastry chef!
+Explore principles and techniques of plated, banquet, buffet, and table-side desserts.
+Study purchasing, costing, flavor, presentation, bread service, and design sweet and savory desserts.
+Covers back of the house skills including high-volume production, and expediting.
 Create a final dessert incorporating all topics, including individual design, flavor, and decor.
+Includes hands-on learning with Elevation Restaurant to create and serve desserts and mignardise, as well as preparing, transporting, and serving desserts at the the annual COCC Meal of the Year event.

 View Course Outline